-No insurance premiums are paid for out of the assets of the Fund in regards to insurance cover provided to either the officers of Responsible Entity or the auditor of the Fund.
-As long as the officers of BetaShares Capital Ltd act in accordance with the Fund's Constitution and the Law, the officers remain indemnified out of the assets of the Fund against losses incurred while acting on behalf of the Fund.
-The auditor of the Fund is in no way indemnified out of the assets of the Fund.
+No insurance premiums are paid for out of the assets of the Fund in regards to insurance cover provided to either the officers of BetaShares Capital Ltd or the auditors of the Fund.
+So long as the officers of BetaShares Capital Ltd act in accordance with the Fund's Constitution and the Law, the officers remain indemnified out of the assets of the Fund against losses incurred while acting on behalf of the Fund.
+The auditors of the Fund are in no way indemnified out of the assets of the Fund.